NirajGujarathi/github-demo/README.md

 # github-demo
-A simple demo for demo of windows git bash
+simple demo for demo of window git bash hello there! edited in local repo using vim README.md press i to enter into vim edits press esc tehn type :wq to save and exit bye!